manalijoshi82/100-days-of-code/log.md

 Got ready with the twitch.tv project.
 Learned a lot of things from this very important project.

 **Link to work:** [Twitch.tv](http://manalijoshi.net/twitch-tv/index.html)

+### Day 52: April 25, 2017

+**Today's Progress**: Done with freecodecamp certificate and started with wordpress with skillcrush

+Didn't commit for a long time but did work on a lot of things in the mean time.
+Super happy to finish freecodecamp and got started learning wordpress.
+Learning php, installing wordpress itself on the local machine, installing and custemozing WP themes, bought a new domain and a host and transferred my local files to the server.
+WP is a big, huge world in itself and I just started exploring this awesome world!!

+Also added some FCC projects on my portfolio site.

+**Link to work:** Will be adding the link to my new wp site soon! for now here is the portfolio site. http://manalijoshi.net/